-ESF University Police Department prepares this report in collaboration with information provided by other College offices and local law enforcement agencies surrounding campus.
+The ESF University Police Chief is the designated Chair and is responsible for preparing the Clery Report in collaboration with information provided by other College offices and local law enforcement agencies surrounding campus that includes statistics on reported crime.
 This report is published on the University Police website, and a notice of its availability is sent to the College community by October 1st of each year.